15 Things Every Best Food Product Website Must Have

 3. Recipes or Recipe Ideas

 Your website should have the main recipe page complete with categories (such as breakfast, lunch, brunch, dessert, dinner, etc.) and a sort by product feature.
+Recipes can also be tailored for different kitchen setups, from home kitchens to professional environments, making them accessible to a wide audience.

 It’s also very important to include great, mouth-watering photography for your recipe page.
 People eat with their eyes first, so it’s crucial to include amazing food photography on your website.
 Don’t skip out on this– the imagery matters!